mwstroud0/softwareDevProj2/README.md

      b) After the "=" sign and before the ";", type the name of your local server instead of the name given.
 Save the file.

 6) ** IMPORTANT ** After restarting Visual Studio, Click the solid green triangle with text "IIS Express (Microsoft Edge)" to launch the application.
+7) ** IMPORTANT ** USING THE EMAIL FUNCTIONALITY REQUIRES YOU TO EDIT A VARIABLE IN paymentInfoController: edit the sendEmailsTo variable to your email.
 ## Application Features 🦥
 No-Login User View: Users are able to browse products all while being signed out.